 Spiritual companionship reaches to the core of our being in relation to God and all of life.

 It asks the questions; who am I for God?; who is God for me?; whose kingdom am I seeking? – all in the reality of daily living.

 If you are interested in finding a director or companion please read the document Finding A Spiritual Companion here and respond to the instructions there.

 The Diocese hold a list of potential spiritual directors in confidence and their work and support is overseen by the Spiritual Direction Resource Group.
 Every two or three years the diocese runs a training course for spiritual companions which lasts for around six months.
-If you would like to register an interest in the next one contact the Director of Ministry and Mission.
+If you would like to register an interest in the next one contact the Director of Discipleship & Ministry.
 Application requirements for the course are that you are growing and developing in your own prayer life, take regular retreats and that you have your own director or companion.